risksam/fintech_group_assignment_1/README.md

 Introduce the polutant datasets, data cleansing and charts

 ### Presenter 3
-Introduce the stock market datasets, data cleansing and charts
+Introduce the stock market datasets, data cleansing and charts - Index of the country ASX200, SMP500, JPN, INDIA industrial index - ETF, Airlines

+2019 & 2020
+- tomorrow in class figure out the graphs for the dashboard

-## Presenter 4
+### Presenter 4
 Discuss interesting correlations or inferences made